wgpu-mc/wgpu-mc/README.md

 The repo for the Fabric mod which interfaces with wgpu-mc is located at https://github.com/birbe/wgpu-mc-fabric

-#### Usage
+#### Current status

-Grab the assets directory from the Minecraft jar and copy it to /res/assets, and build.
+The project is currently under active development (I'm solo at the moment though) and it's close to getting a proper proof-of-concept working.
+The demo renderer works independently of the game, but does showcase that the engine works.
+The main task is getting it to work with the game.

 #### Roadmap

-World rendering
+Engine

-- [x] Discover and load blockmodels
+- [x] Load blockmodels
-- [x] Generate a texture atlas of all the block textures
+- [x] Generate a texture atlas of the textures
-- [x] Convert the blockmodels into a mesh (somewhat broken)
+- [x] Convert the block models into a mesh
-- [x] Properly assign UVs to the meshes (doesn't handle UV rotation yet)
+- [x] Generate chunk meshes
-- [ ] Generate optimized render chunk meshes (working on it)
+- [ ] Skybox

 Gameplay

-- [ ] Convert main menu and options menu into compatible code
-- [ ] Render the in-game HUD
-- [ ] Render the in-game chat
+- [x] Disable Blaze3d
-- [ ] Handle block animations
+- [ ] Upload basic chunk data to wgpu-mc

 Entity rendering

 - [ ] Render entity models
-- [ ] Properly render entity parts and their animations
+- [ ] Animations

 Java Interface

-- [ ] Interface with the Fabric mod to use wgpu-mc
+- [x] Interface with the Fabric mod to use wgpu-mc

 Shaders

 - [ ] Have built in shaders that mimic the original Minecraft style, and also built-in more advanced shaders
 - [ ] Ability to use custom shaders

-Maybe features (far future)
+Pie in the sky

-- [ ] Combine this project with https://github.com/birbe/jvm to run Minecraft: Java Edition in the browser
+- [ ] Use https://github.com/birbe/jvm to run Minecraft in the browser